Lessify/lessify-angular/projects/core/README.md

 ## ngneat Transloco Integration

-You can import an existing `TranslateLoader` implemented by Lessfy with name `LessifyTranslocoV1HttpLoader`.
+You can import an existing `TranslateLoader` implemented by Lessfy with name `LessifyTranslocoHttpLoader`.

-Here is how you would use the `LessifyTranslocoV1HttpLoader` to load translations from Lessify API:
+Here is how you would use the `LessifyTranslocoHttpLoader` to load translations from Lessify API:

 ```ts
 import {BrowserModule} from '@angular/platform-browser';